mineyUCSD/cse15l-lab-reports/LabReport3.md

 ./technical/911report/chapter-9.txt
 ./technical/911report/preface.txt
  ```
- Woopdy do! 🤙 The output is the same, the directories were ignored!
+ Woopdy do! 🤙 The output is the same, the directories were ignored! `-type f` appears useful when you'd need to find a specific type of file, rather than all of the files....

  ## `-cmin`